 Landed at Milford: As M138: 6 Jul 1963 - 2 Oct 1966.
 As A841: ?

 Skippers: Clifford Saunders

-Apr 1969: Grounded on Stroma, Orkneys, only for half an hour and succeeded in refloating herself; made for Scrabster.
+Notes: Apr 1969: Grounded on Stroma, Orkneys.
+Aground only half an hour and succeeded in refloating herself; made for Scrabster.

 Cert.
 Cancelled & Milford Registry Closed: 22 Feb 1967.
 Vessel transferred to the port of Aberdeen.